dpk22dev/intellij-java-projects/BaseTesting/Readme.md

 changed settings in intellij to use v20 globally as well as in project structure.
 Not exactly sure how many places i have updated, it might not break other projects

+### annotation processor
+annotation processor needs to be enabled in intellij to make it work correctly

 ### second build was very slow, i did below:
 increased build heap to 2G
 disabled extra extensions in plugins